Review | ‘Pokémon Legends: Arceus’ doesn’t need to look beautiful to be a beautiful game

 What makes this game truly different, then, is how it approaches its main mechanic of “Gotta catch 'em all!”
 In previous games, catching Pokémon felt woefully stilted by game mechanics and role-playing game tropes.
 You’d walk a bit, see a screen transition indicating a random encounter with a Pokémon that you’d hope was the one you were actually looking for, and then you’d decide to either fight or flee depending on what popped up in the RNG.

 In “Pokémon Legends Arceus,” you can see Pokémon spawn in front of you.
 You can tell right away when it’s a rare Pokémon.
 You instinctively tense up, knowing your reflexes need to be on point to actually capture it.
 You feel anxious as the tension builds for the moment you know you need to strike and try to catch it.
-It’s the same sensation I’m sure Masuda felt way back in childhood while catching bugs, and the same one Game Freak has been trying to replicate.
+It’s the same sensation I’m sure Tajiri felt way back in childhood while catching bugs, and the same one Game Freak has been trying to replicate.

 This gameplay loop taps into what makes “Breath of the Wild” so special: It satisfies the player’s urge to just explore and be excited with what they find.
 “Pokémon Legends: Arceus” rewards exploration, and it actively encourages players to do so with rare Pokémon or unique experiences.